JeffreySarnoff/AlignedAllocs.jl/README.md

 - `memalign(item_type, item_count, bytes_of_alignment)`
 - `memalign_clear(item_type, item_count, bytes_of_alignment)`

+### why it matters

+Modern processors are organized to retrieve data in memory into chip local fast caches.
+At a practical level, the unit of memory retrieval is the cache line.
+For most general purpose computing, the size of a cache line is 64 bytes (so one cache line holds 64 UInt8s, or 32 Int16s, or 16 Float32s, or 8 Float64s).
+When data is stored aligned to this size, its retreival is simpler and often quicker (crossing a cache line with say, a Float32 incurs costly delays).

+When using SIMD, alignment of 256 bytes (or more) is critical to getting the throughput one expects from SIMD operations.
+Running unaligned data through SIMD slows the processing down a very great deal.

 ```
 #  vec::DenseVector = memalign(item_type, item_count, nbyte_alignment = 64)
 #                              bitstype ,    > 0    ,   2^p where p > 2